scmacdon/AWSBlog/README.md

 2. In the **templates** folder, create the **greeting.html** file and paste the HTML code into this file.
 3. In the **templates** folder, create the **result.html** file and paste the HTML code into this file.

+## Create a JAR file for the Greetings application

+You can package up the project into a JAR file that you can deploy to Amazon Elastic Beanstalk.
+To package up the project, you can use the following Maven command.

+	mvn package

+The JAR is located in the target folder.